Work Exchanges for Free Accommodation

 Real-Life Success Stories of Volunteer Exchanges

-These stories show the transformative power of volunteer exchanges.
+These stories show how volunteering for accommodation can reshape a trip.
 From cultural immersion to skill-building, they inspire adventure:

 Maria, a recent graduate, spent three months on a Costa Rican farm via WWOOF.